0xkafkaa/0xkafkaa.com/content/blog/2025-06-27-on-not-belonging.md

 </div>
 Its been two years on this perky little place on the internet.

 When I started this site, I honestly had no clue about where it would lead me to.
 But I always felt like I never belonged anywhere.
-I never really liked the traditional social media or the *enshitificatin* of those platforms in general.
+I never really liked the traditional social media or the *enshitification* of those platforms in general.
 Trying to be visible admist a plethora of voices never made sense to be anyway.
 That might be one of the key reasons for building this perky litte digital nest.

 I never really cared whether people read my writing and I still don't.
 But the innate need for validation as a social being, stemming from our human nature brought about by the evolutionary advantage of belonging to a group could be one of the reasons I still might want people to read it.
 I know I'm contradicting myself, but I don't really care.
 Maybe it's just a paradox of expression.
 It's your choice to read on, or not.
 With the diminishing attention span day after day, I doubt anyone's reading this anyway.